AljanScholtens/taiga-boilerplate/README.md

 * Install SASS, read the instructions on http://sass-lang.com/
 * Watch the stylesheet in the root of Taiga with the following command: sass --watch stylesheets:stylesheets --style compressed
-* Check types.html to see a simple demo
+* Check types.html in the root to see a simple demo

 You can find a few variables in styles.scss that sets the basics of your web application or website.
 Mixins can be found in the _mixins.scss and are very simple to keep them flexible.